Money in Kazakhstan: A Tourist Guide to ATMs, Cards and Exchange

 I tried Kaspi, Halyk Bank, and Bereke Bank and they had no withdrawal fees.

-If an ATM displays that it will charge you withdrawal fees, just cancel the transaction and go to a different one – I guarantee you will save some money by just walking a few meters down the road.
+If an ATM displays that it will charge you a withdrawal fee, just cancel the transaction and go to a different one.

 ATMs that dispense USD

-With the tenge being relatively stable, the demand to withdraw USD directly from an ATM is not that high in Kazakhstan.
+The tenge is relatively stable so demand to withdraw USD directly from an ATM is not high in Kazakhstan.

 Thus, few ATMs dispense US dollars.